lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 **PKI:**
   Public Key Infrastructure, as defined in {{RFC5280}}.

+**Post-Quantum Traditional (PQ/T) hybrid scheme**:
+    A multi-algorithm scheme where at least one component algorithm is a post-quantum algorithm and at least one is a traditional algorithm.

 **SHARED SECRET KEY:**
   A value established between two communicating parties for use as